ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/cluster/how-client-integrates-with-replication-and-cluster.dotnet.markdown

 * The client contains a list of cluster nodes per database group.
   Each time the client needs to do a request to a database, it will choose a node that contains this database from this list to send the request to.
-  If the node is down and the request fails, it will select another node form this list.
+  If the node is down and the request fails, it will select another node from this list.

 * The choice of which node to select depends on the value of `ReadBalanceBehavior`, which is taken from the current conventions.
   For more information about the different values and the node selection process see [Related Cluster Conventions](../configuration/cluster).